Mwalimu Nyerere Foundation: The foundation today

 Over the years, the MNF has operated under the stewardship of a distinguished board comprising prominent figures within Tanzanian society.
-Initially led by President Julius Kambarage Nyerere, with Joseph Butiku (Principal Private Secretary and Chief of Staff under President Nyerere and President Ali Hassan Mwinyi) serving as the Executive Director.
+Initially led by President Julius Kambarage Nyerere, with Joseph Butiku (Principal Private Secretary and later Chief of Staff under Presidents Nyerere and Ali Hassan Mwinyi respectively) serving as the Executive Director.
 The board has included esteemed personalities such as Salim Ahmed Salim, Judge Warioba, Gertrude Mongella and Nimrod Mkono- making substantial contributions to the foundation's work.
-Presently, Joseph Butiku assumes the Chairperson role.
+Presently, Joseph Butiku serves as Chairperson and Emily Kariuki took over as Executive Director of the Foundation in 2025.
 Despite the backgrounds of its board members, the MNF maintains a commitment to impartiality.

 Some of the interventions by MNF

 Work at the national level in Tanzania

 The MNF has been actively engaged at the national level in Tanzania, focusing on empowering individuals and communities through its initiatives.
-One of its notable program is the National Development Dialogue, a platform that seeks to deepen people’s understanding of people-centred development.
+One of its notable programs is the National Development Dialogue, a platform that seeks to deepen people’s understanding of people-centred development.
 Dialogue covers a wide range of critical issues, including poverty alleviation, education enhancement, healthcare accessibility, promotion of civil society engagement, strategies for scientific and technological development, gender equality initiatives, preservation of cultural heritage, agricultural development with a focus on food security in rural Tanzania, understanding democracy and the rule of law, and economic growth and the evolving international relations shaping the New World Order.